 According to the HIPPA Journal, “while HIPAA does not specifically prohibit sending PHI by text, in order for texting to be HIPAA compliant, texting safeguards have to be in place to ensure the confidentiality of PHI when it is at rest and in transit.”

-In other words, medical texting that does not include personally identifiable information is perfectly acceptable.
+In other words, medical text messaging that does not include personally identifiable information is perfectly acceptable.
 Some examples of HIPPA-compliant SMS messages include:

 A few basic practices still apply that will enhance your credibility and relationship with your patients, such as getting your patient’s consent up front to receive and send text messages.
 Just be sure to document all your communications related to HIPPA-compliant texting and immediately honor any opt-out requests.
 As always, it is up to your health or medical practice to follow all the HIPAA regulations associated with PHI text message communications to avoid penalties.
 If you are simply unsure, it’s best practice to consult an expert.